JuliaData/DataFrames.jl/docs/src/man/basics.md

  "male"
 ```

-Since `german.Sex` does not make a copy when reading data from the data frame,
+Since `german.Sex` does not make a copy when extracting a column from the data
-changing the elements of the column vector returned by this operation will
+frame, changing the elements of the vector returned by this operation will
 affect the values stored in the original `german` data frame.
 To get a *copy* of
 the column you can use `german[:, :Sex]` or `german[:, "Sex"]`.
 In this case
 changing the vector returned by this operation does not affect the data stored